Columbia College (South Carolina): History

 Georgia O'Keeffe taught art at Columbia College in 1914 and 1915.

 During the 1980s, an evening college was established in which both female and male students could be educated.
-Recently U.S. News & World Report has ranked Columbia College as one of the top regional liberal arts colleges in the South.
+In 2024 U.S. News & World Report has ranked Columbia College No. 33 out of 136 regional colleges in the South.

-In 2011, the Carnegie Foundation for the Advancement of Teaching and the Council for Advancement and Support of Education (CASE) named Columbia College professor, Dr. John Zubizarreta “U. S. Professor of the Year” for undergraduate baccalaureate colleges.
+In 2011, the Carnegie Foundation for the Advancement of Teaching and the Council for Advancement and Support of Education (CASE) named Columbia College professor, Dr. John Zubizarreta "U.S. Professor of the Year" for undergraduate baccalaureate colleges.
 Zubizarreta is a professor of English and director of honors and faculty development for Columbia College.
 The Columbia College honors program has also produced two consecutive National Collegiate Honors Council Honor Students of the Year, Homa Hassan in 2009 and Diana Lynde in 2010.

 On Jan.
 31, 2020 the board of trustees voted for the plan to admit men to the college's residential day program.
 This is a significant change for Columbia College, which was founded in 1854 as Columbia Female College.
 This will not be the first time a man has studied at the college as male students have previously participated in co-ed evening, graduate and online programs, but this will be the first time men can study in a “co-ed residential day program.

 Columbia College stated it made the change to enroll men as a result of “shifts in student demographics, cultural shifts and population trends.”

 Athletics

 The Columbia College athletic teams are called the Koalas.
 The college is a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the Appalachian Athletic Conference (AAC) since the 2011–12 academic year.
 The Koalas previously competed in the Southern States Athletic Conference (SSAC; formerly known as Georgia–Alabama–Carolina Conference (GACC) until after the 2003–04 school year) from 2005–06 to 2010–11; and in the defunct Eastern Intercollegiate Athletic Conference (EIAC) during the 2004–05 school year.

-Columbia College competes in 15 intercollegiate varsity sports: Men's sports include cross country, golf, soccer, swimming, tennis and track & field; while women's sports include basketball, cross country, golf, soccer, softball, swimming, tennis, track & field and volleyball.
+Columbia College competes in 15 intercollegiate varsity sports: Men's sports include basketball, cross country, golf, soccer, swimming, tennis and track & field; while women's sports include basketball, cross country, golf, soccer, softball, swimming, tennis, track & field and volleyball.
 Men's sports debuted when the college became co-educational in 2020, beginning athletic competition in the 2021 fall season.

 Alongside the addition of men's sports, Columbia College added Esports as a program within the institution.
 This includes Overwatch 2, Valorant, Rocket League, and Super Smash Bros Ultimate.